tshprecher/mpaa_ml/README.md

 movie script.
 The accuracy hovers around 70% for the two best classifiers I trained.
 With more judicious feature selection, this could probably be improved.

-See the docx file in this repo for the complete explanation.
+See the pdf file in this repo for the complete explanation.
 All data and work is present in this repo.
 In case I decide to go back and improve this classifier, the final project submission will forever have the 'final_submission' git tag.